apache/mynewt-site/docs/newt/install/newt_windows.md

 1. Install MSYS2/MinGW.
 2. Install Git.
-3. Install Go.
+3. Install latest release of newt (1.1.0) from binary.
-4. Setup the Go environment.
+4. Install latest release of newt (1.1.0) from source.

-5. Download the source, build, and install the newt tool.
+**Note:** If you would like to contribute to the newt tool, see [Setting Up Go Environment to Contribute to Newt and Newtmgr Tools](/faq/go_env.md).

 <br>
-### Step 1: Installing MSYS2/MinGW
+### Installing MSYS2/MinGW
 MSYS2/MinGW provides a bash shell and tools to build applications that run on Windows.
 It includes three subsystems:

 * MSYS2 toolchain to build POSIX applications that run on Windows.